Battle of Buna–Gona: Allied forces and order of battle: Artillery

 The Allied forces commenced the battle on 19 November with two 3.7-inch mountain howitzers from the Australian 1st Mountain Battery which was in support of the US 32nd Division.
 A further mountain howitzer, from the Left Section of the battery, had been flown to Kokoda to support the 7th Division.
 Also available in support were 3 in mortars, the US equivalent 81 mm mortar, the light 60 mm mortars in American use and the equivalent 2 in mortar in Australian use.

 Using the one lugger that remained after the earlier attacks, two 25-pounders of the 2/5th Field Regiment arrived on 22 November to support the 32nd Division.
-On 23 November, two 25-pounders of the 2/1st Field Regiment were flown to Popondetta.
-A further two guns were also flown to Dobodura on the same day.
+On 23 November, two 25-pounders of the 2/1st Field Regiment were flown to Popondetta and a further two guns were also flown to Dobodura on the same day.
 This was the first move by air of 25-pounders in this theatre.
-The guns were not made to be transported in pieces.
-The pieces were heavy and there was a real danger of them going through the floor of the planes.
+The guns were not made to be transported in pieces as the components were heavy and there was a real danger of them going through the floor of the planes.
 Shortly after, two more guns arrived at each location.
-One 105-mm howitzer of Battery 'A', 129th US Field Artillery Battalion was landed at Dobodura on 29 November.
-It took three C-47 transports to move the gun, its crew and 200 rounds of ammunition.
+One 105-mm howitzer of Battery 'A', 129th US Field Artillery Battalion was landed at Dobodura on 29 November, taking three C-47 transports to move the gun, its crew and 200 rounds of ammunition.

 In context, a US infantry division would have an establishment of thirty-six 105 mm (4.1 in) howitzers and twelve 155 mm (6.1 in) howitzers in its four field artillery battalions.
 Each of the three infantry regiments had a cannon company with an establishment of six 75 mm (3 in) howitzers and two 105 mm howitzers.
 An Australian division would have three field regiments (before adopting the jungle division establishment in 1943).
 Each regiment would have two or three batteries of 12 guns each.
 It could be expected that the two Allied divisions deployed might field between 144 and 180 artillery pieces.
 As a corps-level engagement, there may be additional non-divisional assets allocated, increasing the total of guns even further.
 Exacerbating this shortage in the number of guns was a severely limited supply of ammunition.
 The plan for the final attack at Gona on 8 December was only allocated 250 rounds of artillery.
 For another attack at Gona, Russell reports that only 40 rounds were allocated.